mikah13/Mikah-Chrome-Extension/README.md

 An all-in-one tool that helps me to do my daily tasks in a more convenient way.
 Apps in the extension are gradually updated and added.

 ## Current Apps
+* KeyCode:
+  * Since I have to work with keyboard events a lot and it is really time consuming to search for the keycode of the keyboard button on Google, this tool will help me to instantly find out the keycode for the pressed button.